wangenau/eminus/docs/further.rst

    pip install sphinx furo sphinxcontrib-bibtex sphinx-build -b html ./docs ./public

-The documentation build time can be shortened by using more processes, e.g., with 6 processes
+The documentation build time can be shortened by using more processes, e.g., with

 .. code-block:: console

-   sphinx-build -j 6 -b html ./docs ./public
+   sphinx-build -j $(nproc) -b html ./docs ./public